Stefan Michael Newerkla: Honors

 Newerkla has been elected Member of the Academic Assembly of the Czech Academy of Sciences since 2010 and of its Science Council since 2013.

 In 2017, he was awarded the Josef Dobrovský Honorary Medal for Merit in the Philological and Philosophical Sciences of the Czech Academy of Sciences.

 In 2018, Newerkla was elected Full Member (Fellow) of the Division of Humanities and the Social Sciences of the Austrian Academy of Sciences.
 Since 2022 he is also elected Member of the Academy Council of the Austrian Academy of Sciences.

 In 2023 he received the Premia Bohemica for his outstanding contribution to the promotion of Czech literature abroad.

 In 2024, Newerkla was awarded the Distinguished Contribution to Diplomacy Medal by the Czech Minister of Foreign Affairs Jan Lipavský and was ceremoniously presented with it by Ambassador Jiří Šitler on January 29, 2025 at a ceremony in the Hall of Mirrors of the Czech Embassy in Vienna.
+On 12 November 2025, he received the medal once again in his capacity as co-chair of the Permanent Conference of Czech and Austrian Historians on Common Cultural Heritage.

 On 30 November 2024, in the King John III Sobieski Hall of the Scientific Centre of the Polish Academy of Sciences (PAN) in Vienna-Landstraße, Newerkla was awarded the jubilee badge commemorating the 130th anniversary of the Association of Poles in Austria ‘Strzecha’.

 On 9 October 2025, Newerkla was awarded the highest award given by the Czech Academy of Sciences for contributions to science and humanistic ideas, the Honorary Medal 'De scientia et humanitate optime meritis.